 Sautéed liver with onions and cream (or without cream) is one of my favorite childhood meals.
-We grew up eating different parts of an animal as they were always cheaper, or more accessible.
-When you don’t have a lot you learn to adapt to different types of meat/organs so we were raised to enjoy and appreciate the whole animal.
-I know that a lot of people don’t like the thought of eating liver but I am sharing this recipe for anyone that does.
-Liver is incredibly good for you and actually considered a superfood.
+I grew eating different parts of animals, such as liver and other organs, as they were always cheaper or more accessible.
+When your budget is limited, you learn to adapt to different types of meat/organs.
+In this way, my family raised me to enjoy and appreciate the whole animal.
+I know that a lot of people don’t like the thought of eating liver, but I am sharing this recipe for anyone that does enjoy it.
+Liver is incredibly good for you and is actually considered a superfood.
 If you want to know about some of the benefits of liver, please take a look at this article Is Liver Good for You?.
-If you like liver, please let me know how you like to prepare it in your family.
+If you like liver, please let me know in the comments how you like to prepare it in your family.

-- 500 grams liver, chicken, beef or veal see notes below
+- 500 grams (about 1 pound) chicken, beef, or veal liver, see notes below

 - salt and pepper to taste